hydro-informatics/hydro-informatics.github.io/exercises/ex-geco.md

 Therefore, if the pixel-based $HSI$ values for water depth and flow velocity are known from a two-dimensional (2d) hydrodynamic model, then for each pixel the $cHSI$ value can be calculated either as the product or geometric mean of the single-parameter $HSI_{par}$ rasters.

-This habitat assessment concept was introduced by [Bovee (1986)](https://pubs.er.usgs.gov/publication/70121265) and [Stalnaker (1995)](https://apps.dtic.mil/sti/pdfs/ADA322762.pdf).
+This habitat assessment concept was introduced by {cite:t}`bovee_development_1986` and {cite:t}`stalnaker_instream_1995` ([direct download](https://apps.dtic.mil/sti/pdfs/ADA322762.pdf)).
 However, these authors built their usable (physical) habitat assessment based on one-dimensional (1d) numerical models that were commonly used in the last millennium.
 Today, 2d numerical models are the state-of-the-art to determine physical habitat geospatially explicit based on pixel-based $cHSI$ values.
 There are two different options for calculating the usable habitat area ($UHA$) based on pixel-based $cHSI$ values (and even more options can be found in the scientific literature). <a name="uha-methods"></a>

 1. Use a threshold value above which a pixel is classified as a usable habitat.
     * Typical values for the threshold value $cHSI_{crit}$ are between 0.4 (tolerant) and 0.75 (strict).